shaguniitb/ath-hugo/content/lab.md

 1. Any of the ongoing projects (listed above)
 2. Extending an ongoing project in the lab
-3. Exploring new ideas on the topic of content moderation or online harassment
+3. Exploring new ideas on the topic of content moderation or addressing online harms